 You might also like to include families and carers in the process.

-By finding the right people initially who perform well and are more likely to stay, this can improve the quality of care for individuals, save recruitment costs and time and improve staff retention.
+By finding the right people initially who perform well and are more likely to stay, this can improve the quality of care for individuals, save time and recruitment costs, and improve staff retention.